moneroexamples/access-blockchain-in-cpp/README.md

 in a blockchain which outputs of that transaction actually were meant to belong to that address without the private viewkey of that address.
 The viewkey allows to filter out outputs not bind to the address.

-Checking if any of a transaction's outputs are belong to a given address with the private viewkey of that address is already possible using [XMR test](http://xmrtests.llcoins.net/checktx.html) website.
+Checking if any of a transaction's outputs belong to a given address with the private viewkey of that address is already possible using [XMR test](http://xmrtests.llcoins.net/checktx.html) website.
 This is very good, since it allows us to very the results obtained using this example with those